STAR WARSOP: Notts man says ‘I’m the real Han Solo’

-Meet the Warsop grandfather who actually piloted the Millennium Falcon – but he’s never seen Star Wars.
+Meet the Warsop grandfather who actually piloted the Millennium Falcon – but says he’s never watched Star Wars.

 We all have things we’re proud of or that we like to brag about to friends down the pub.